 India is one of my three favorite emerging markets; Brazil and South Africa being the others.

 Canadian financier Prem Watsa has done very well in recent years by investing in the country where he was born.
-Watsa’s considered the Canadian version of Warren Buffett.
+Watsa is considered the Canadian version of Warren Buffett.

-In July 2017, Watsa’s company, Fairfax Financial Holdings Ltd (OTCMKTS:FRFHF), terminated its joint venture with ICICI Bank Ltd (ADR) (NYSE:ABN) after 17 years to carry out the IPO of ICICI Lombard General Insurance Company, itself a joint venture between the two companies.
+In July 2017, Watsa’s company, Fairfax Financial (OTCMKTS:FRFHF), terminated its joint venture with ICICI Bank (NYSE:IBN) after 17 years to carry out the IPO of ICICI Lombard General Insurance Company, itself a joint venture between the two companies.

 ICICI Chairman M.K.
 Sharma finished his 2017 message to shareholders by stating: